 Keypup grants you access to various datasets based on the applications and projects & repositories you connected.

-You can identify on the right part all the fields you can query on each dataset by clicking on the See all available fields button.
+The right part lists all the fields you can query on each dataset.

 Select the dataset containing the fields you are willing to use in your KPI.